longboarder241/ungoogled-chromium-void/README.md

 Clone this repository or download the source archive from the [Releases](//github.com/DAINRA/ungoogled-chromium-void/releases) page.

-    # if it exists, remove the old void-packages/srcpkgs/ungoogled-chromium folder
     # copy the folder ungoogled-chromium-void/ungoogled-chromium to void-packages/srcpkgs/
     $ ./xbps-src pkg ungoogled-chromium
     $ xbps-install -vR hostdir/binpkgs ungoogled-chromium